patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 *Note: The features we used to decribe the customer behavior is not limited to the features above, we can add more features that we think it might be useful for segmentation, but also should be interpretable for initiaing the campaigns and strategies, so some features, like standard deviation, might not be appropriate for this case.*

-**KMeans**
+#### **KMeans**

-Before we put the customer profile data into KMeans, we should scale the data first , in my case I used **Robust Scaler**, to make the data have the same scale, since KMeans algorithm use distance to calculate the clusters, so it's sensitive to the different scale of the data.
+Before we put the customer profile data into KMeans, we should scale the data first , in my case I used **Robust Scaler**, to make the data have the same scale, since KMeans algorithm use euclidean distance to calculate the clusters, so it could sensitive to the different scale of the data.

 Then, we will use KMeans to segment customers into clusters.
 We will use **Elbow Method** and **Silhouette Plot** to find the optimal number of clusters which eventually is 10 clusters.